2019-2020 ABET criteria for student outcomes

 While the emphasis on global, cultural, and social factors may be relatively new, the profession’s service of the public health, safety, and welfare is not.
 Rudyard Kipling wrote several poems lauding the practical service of engineers.
 This discussion examines each factor in turn to provide some guidance.

 Senior design projects vary widely, and it may be that a particular project does not have significant effects in one or more of these areas.
 If so, it is acceptable to state that the project has only minor effects in a particular area.
 On the other hand, it is extremely unlikely that a project has only one effect.
 It may help to consider the effects not only from the standpoint of the client (usually the owner), but also from that of the supplier, the employee, the customer, and the general public.
+This is similar to the approach used by the ASCE code of ethics.
 If a labor-saving device eliminates jobs, for example, it is an economic benefit to the employer.
 However, it’s also a negative socioeconomic effect for employees and the community.
 Or the environmental benefits from green stormwater infrastructure may drive up rents, making housing unaffordable for some residents.

 Global